Section 54 of the Modern Slavery Act 2015 requires larger employers to produce a modern slavery statement for each financial year.

 - Management and letting of properties

 - Development of new homes

 - Repair and maintenance of housing stock and estates

 - Revenue collection

 - Money and welfare advice

 - Charitable donations to individuals and groups

 - Supporting victims of domestic abuse

 - Supporting vulnerable and/or client groups from disadvantaged backgrounds.

-Jigsaw Homes Group and its subsidiaries trade only in the UK and not in any countries where the Group considers there to be a high risk of trafficking and modern slavery.
+The Group and its subsidiaries trade only in the UK and not in any countries where the Group considers there to be a high risk of trafficking and modern slavery.

-The Group’s managers have primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery.
+The Group’s managers have primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it and auditing internal control systems and procedures to ensure they are effective in countering modern slavery.
 Management at all levels are responsible for ensuring those reporting to them are given adequate and regular training on the issue of modern slavery in supply chains.

 The prevention, detection and reporting of modern slavery in any part of the Group’s business or supply chains is the responsibility of all those working for the Group or under its control.
 Employees are required to avoid any activity that might lead to, or suggest, a breach of this policy.